Customized quantum annealing schedules: Conclusion

 Progress in quantum annealing relies on the development of scalable methods and tools to translate between the effective Pauli-Hamiltonian of qubits and the circuit model of the underlying device.
 Such methods enable the utilization of advanced control capabilities that are being developed for the next generation of flux qubits, such as CSFQs, which go well beyond traditional transverse field Ising model interpolation with more limited and less customizable annealing schedule control.

 In this work we have presented methods for systematically finding the effective qubit model of coupled superconducting flux qubits via the Schrieffer-Wolff (SW) transformation.
 Among these is a pairwise approximation that scales linearly with the system size compared to the exponential scaling of the exact, full-SW method.
 Using this pairwise-SW approximation we provided scalable methods for finding circuit control biases that can implement arbitrary annealing schedules, accounting for the physical limitations of the device.
-Lastly, we demonstrated our methodology by finding customized annealing schedules for example cases of interest, that showcase how the ability to custom-design annealing schedules can be used to investigate as well as improve quantum annealing performance.
+Lastly, we demonstrated our methodology by finding customized annealing schedules for example cases of interest that are sufficiently small to be verified using the full-SW method.
+These examples showcase how the ability to custom-design annealing schedules can be used to investigate and improve quantum annealing performance.

 Our results provide the necessary two-way link between abstract quantum annealing protocols, formulated at the level of effective Pauli-Hamiltonians, and the circuit control biases that need to be tuned on an actual quantum annealing device.
-Our methods are scalable and can be used for systems with a large number of qubit and coupler circuits, while being reasonably accurate for most implementations, at least on the scale of few-qubit circuits we were able to test.
+Our methods are scalable and can be used for systems with a large number of qubit and coupler circuits mediating local interaction, while being reasonably accurate and practical for most implementations, at least on the scale of few-qubit circuits we were able to validate and verify.
 We have made the codes and tools that we developed for this work publicly available~\cite{code} so they can be used by other researchers for designing their own customized annealing schedules.
+We hope that future work using the methods and tools we have developed here will extend to much larger system sizes, beyond the feasibility of the full-SW method, yet where we expect the pairwise-SW method to yield reasonably accurate results.